defuncart/blog/_posts/tech/2019/2019-02-22-time-to-flutter.md

 - Xamarin
 ---

 At the start of the new year, I discussed the need to find a cross-platform solution to quickly prototype language learning games (which, for all extensive purposes, are apps).
-I settled on Xmarain, and over the last few weeks I've been steadily learning Xamarin.Forms to the point that I can now start working on a projet.
+I settled on Xamarin, and over the last few weeks I've been steadily learning Xamarin.Forms to the point that I can now start working on a project.

 ## Flutter

 One solution which I didn't consider was Flutter. [*Flutter*](https://flutter.dev/) is an open-source mobile application development SDK created by Google, which can be used to develop applications for Android and iOS.
-Although the SDK was only officially released last Dec, the community is actually quite vibrant as the SDK was in alpha/beta for a long time.
+Although the SDK was only officially released last December, the community is actually quite vibrant due to the SDK being in alpha/beta for a long time.
 Moreover, as Flutter is the primary method of creating applications for Google Fuchsia (Google's future super OS), it isn't some community-led SDK that may run out of active contributors in the future.
 In Google's own words,

 - Flutter allows you to build beautiful native apps on iOS and Android from a single codebase.